 A light breakfast is served before your final morning game drive.
 You then head back to the bush pub where you will be met by your transfer vehicle and will travel back to Johannesburg, arriving at the set drop-off points or O. R. Tambo International Airport, between 18:00 and 19:00.

-Collection and drop off will be at either the Centurion Gautrain Station or the OR Tambo Bus Terminal Building.
+Collection and drop off will be at either the O.R.
+Tambo Bus Terminal Building or at the Sasol Fuel Station in Persequor Park, Pretoria.
+For more details and times please enquire.
 Transport to and from these two pre-selected locations is not included in the tour price.

 Collection times on the first day: